-The quality review of these 21 tests showed that some may have copyright conflicts for research use (e.g. MMSE), some were specifically designed for a particular type of dementia once the diagnosis was established (e.g. ADAS-Cog), and were also excluded.
-One test (i.e. Cognitive Abilities Screening Instrument-CASI) was excluded based on the recommendation of the main author of the test.
-Finally, tests that require high qualification levels to administer, that is, they cannot be administered by a wide range of professionals, were excluded (unless they met the QUADAS criteria, as maybe with a PBA administration and scoring, the level of widespread use among different professionals can be extended).
+The quality review of these 21 tests showed that some had copyright conflicts for research use (e.g. MMSE), some were specifically designed for a particular type of dementia once the diagnosis was established (e.g. ADAS-Cog), were also excluded.
+One test (i.e. Cognitive Abilities Screening Instrument -CASI) was excluded based on the recommendation done by the main author of the test herself.
+Finally, tests that require high qualification levels to administer, that is, they cannot be administered by a wide range of professionals were excluded (unless they met the QUADAS criteria, as maybe with a process-based approach administration and scoring, the level of widespread use among different professionals can be extended).
 This criteria of potential benefits derived from a BPA were only applied to the Repeatable Battery for Neuropsychological Status (RBANS), which was included due to its widespread use and popularity among a wide range of clinicians.

-The outcome of the quality review is a list of seven screening tools in Table 2.
-None of these tests has previously undergone a PBA, or have, at most, undergone a qualitative error analysis approach.
+The outcome of the quality review is a list of 7 screening tools in Table 2.
+None of these tests has previously undergone a process-based approach, or have, at most, undergone a qualitative error analysis approach.